apache/flink/docs/dev/connectors/cassandra.md

 The write-ahead log guarantees that the replayed checkpoint is identical to the first attempt.
 Note that that enabling this feature will have an adverse impact on latency.

 <p style="border-radius: 5px; padding: 5px" class="bg-danger"><b>Note</b>: The write-ahead log functionality is currently experimental.
-In many cases it is sufficent to use the connector without enabling it.
+In many cases it is sufficient to use the connector without enabling it.
 Please report problems to the development mailing list.</p>

 ### Checkpointing and Fault Tolerance
 With checkpointing enabled, Cassandra Sink guarantees at-least-once delivery of action requests to C* instance.